713. Subarray Product Less Than K

 Initialize the

-to zero. -
+counterto zero. -

 Iterate from 0 to the length of the

-array.- Reset the
+numsarray.- Reset the

-. - Iterate from
+producttonums[i]. - Iterate from

-to the length of thenums
+ito the length of thenumsarray.- Product with

-because it would result in redundant products. - If the
+nums[j], without including the case wherei == jbecause it would result in redundant products. - If the

-, indicating it doesn't satisfy the target, break the loop. - Otherwise, increase the
+productis greater or equal tok, indicating it doesn't satisfy the target, break the loop. - Otherwise, increase the

-by 1.
+counterby 1.

 - Product with